allanvissor-max/dbt-bigquery-portfolio/README.md

 The project also includes SQL models that identify and expose individual problematic records.

-For example, the `dq_transaction_issues` model stores records with issues such as:
+The `dq_transaction_issues` model stores records with issues such as:

 - missing transaction IDs
 - duplicate transaction IDs